Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Summary

 Our models and the observations are broadly consistent with the expected properties of high-$z$ galaxy star-formation rates, CGM dust abundances, H$_2$ formation and destruction processes, and the evolution of the metalactic radiation fields.
 Further searches for H$_2$ absorptions in high-redshift DLAs would be most valuable.

 \acknowledgements

+We thank the referee for their very helpful and constructive comments.
 This work was supported by the German Science Foundation via DFG/DIP grant STE/1869-2 GE 625/17-1, by the Center for Computational Astrophysics (CCA) of the Flatiron Institute, and the Mathematics and Physical Sciences (MPS) division of the Simons Foundation, USA.
 JS was supported by the Israel Science Foundation (grant No.~2584/21).
 RKC is grateful for support from the Leverhulme Trust via the Leverhulme Early Career Fellowship.